ibm-cloud-docs/subnets/terraform.md

 ## Installing Terraform and configuring resources for subnets
 {: #install-terraform-subnets}

-To install Terraform and configure resources for subnets:
+Before you can create an authorization by using Terraform, make sure that you have completed the following:

+* Make sure that you have the [required access](/docs/account?topic=account-mngclassicinfra) to create and work with subnet resources.
-1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete subnet resources.
+* Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+* Create a Terraform configuration file that is named `main.tf`.
+In this file, you define resources by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a subnet resource.
+In this file, you add the configuration to create a subnet resource and to assign a user an access policy in Identity and Access Management (IAM) for that instance by using HashiCorp Configuration Language (HCL).
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

    The following example creates an `ibm_subnet` resource with a type of `Portable` and the `private` property set to `true`.
 This subnet has an IP version of `4`, a capacity of `4`, and is associated with a `vlan_id` of `1234567`.